A Beautiful Blend of Pop, Indie, and Americana Music Unveiled by a Well Traveled Musician

+Having opened for B.B.
+King, performing at the Musician’s Institute graduation ceremony, and being a semi-finalist in the “Show Me The Music” national songwriting contest in Memphis, TN, Mike Officer’s career is one of diversity.
+Lyrically driven and genre-bending, his latest release titled The Jupiter Sessions EP expresses his unique style.

-Menlo Park, CA -- (SBWIRE) -- 03/01/2013 -- Mike Officer solidified his music career after attending the Musician’s Institute in Los Angeles, where he was selected as an honorary performer at the graduation ceremony.
+Saint Louis, MO -- (SBWIRE) -- 03/06/2013 -- Mike Officer solidified his music career after attending the Musician’s Institute in Los Angeles, where he was selected as an honorary performer at the graduation ceremony.
 He began playing gigs around the L.A. area before opening for the legendary B.B.
 King.
 He currently performs in the St. Louis area.

 Crafted using Pro Tools, The Jupiter Sessions EP is named for the premier St. Louis studio at which it was recorded.
 Over the next six months, Mike Officer plans to expand his fan base via independent radio stations and plans to embark on a tour across the Midwest.
 A name that is sure to show up on a number of independent music sites in the coming months, Officer’s new music is currently available on Bandcamp, iTunes, and other online music outlets.